haaakon/UIWebView-Blocks/README.md

 UIWebView-Blocks
 ================

-Adds blocks to all UISearchbar delegate methods with a simple and easy to use category, no subclassing.
+Adds blocks to all UIWebView delegate methods with a simple and easy to use category, no subclassing.
 Also allows the use of delegate methods if no block is set.

 [![Build Status](https://travis-ci.org/haaakon/UIWebView-Blocks.png)](https://travis-ci.org/haaakon/UIWebView-Blocks)